Aiven-Open/klaw-docs/docs/Concepts/promotion.md

 To promote a schema to a higher environment, follow these steps:

 1. Select **Topics** on the navigation bar.
-2. Select the specific Kafka Topic you wish to promote a Schema to the higher environment.
+2. Select the specific Apache Kafka Topic you wish to promote a Schema to the higher environment.
 3. Select the **Schema** tab under the main Topic section.
 4. Select the **Promote to \[Next Environment\]** button to promote a schema to the next environment (higher environment) that has been configured.